ckeditor/ckeditor5/docs/getting-started/integrations-cdn/next-js.md

 npm install @ckeditor/ckeditor5-react
 ```

-Next, you will use the installed dependencies in a React component.
+You will use the installed dependencies in a React component.
 Create a new component in the components directory, for example, `components/custom-editor.js`.
 Inside the component file, import all necessary dependencies.
 Then, create a functional component that returns the CKEditor&nbsp;5 React component.
-The below example shows how to use the component with open-source and premium plugins.
+The example below shows how to use the component with both open-source and premium plugins.

-App Router, by default, uses server components.
+The App Router, by default, uses server components.
 It means you need to mark a component as client-side explicitly.
-You can achieve that by using the `'use client'` directive at the top of a file, above your imports.
+You can achieve that by using the `'use client'` directive at the top of the file, above your imports.
 You do not need the directive if you use the Pages Router.

 In the below example, the `useCKEditorCloud` hook is used to load the editor code and plugins from CDN.
 To use premium plugins, set the `premium` property to `true` and provide your license key in the configuration.
 For more information about the `loadCKEditorCloud` helper, see the {@link getting-started/setup/loading-cdn-resources Loading CDN resources} guide.